3kh0/bing-rewards/docs/docker_setup.md

 Docker makes it easy for you to run any program, including this one, regardless of your environment.
 You just need to [install docker](https://docs.docker.com/get-docker/) on your machine.

-Please note that not all features are supported using Docker, i.e Telegram.
+Please note that not all regular features have been tested in Docker, i.e Telegram/Discord.
+However, the services should still work as long as the config file in the container has the credentials.

 Once docker is installed, follow these instructions to set up the BingRewards container: